-- Accept the Risk: This is an acceptance strategy, where you know there is risk and accept that, so when and if it occurs you can deal with it then and there.
+This is an acceptance strategy, where you know there is risk and accept that, so when and if it occurs you can deal with it then and there.
 This is sometimes unavoidable, but manageable if you have followed the steps in your project risk assessment template.

 Best Practices for IT Risk Management

 Here are six best practices when managing risk in IT.

 - Evaluate Early & Often: There’s no better time to start on the risk management process than now, so begin early.
 Remember it is a process and so it will continue throughout the project.
 Then continue monitoring all the time.
 Risk never sleeps.

 - Involve Stakeholders: A great resource that is often overlooked are the project stakeholders, who have a unique perspective and can provide insight into areas where risk might arise.
 So, involve them throughout the process, from asking for their participation with the risk assessment template and over the whole course of the project.